sk-veronika/Authorships/README.md

 # Authorships

 In projects conducted in Africa, including HIV studies, local researchers are under-represented as authors, especially on the first and last authorship positions.
 Inequalities in authorships also arise from the gender of the researchers.
 Women not only tend to publish less, but when they do publish, it is less often as the first or the last author.
-We would like to assess authorship trends and publication rates within the articles produced by the Southern Africa region of the IeDEA consortium.
+We assessed authorship trends and publication rates within the articles produced by the Southern Africa region of the IeDEA consortium.

 ### Objectives:
-1. Describe the distribution of authorship positions per article – by gender and affiliation
+1. Described the distribution of authorship positions per article – by gender and affiliation
-2. Describe representation of female and low-income authorships per article position
+2. Described representation of female and low-income authorships per article position
-3. Show development of the proportion of female and low-income authorships over time
+3. Showed development of the proportion of female and low-income authorships over time
-4. Assess gender and affiliation differences in publishing at the first and last author positions
+4. Assessed gender and affiliation differences in publishing at the first and last author positions

 ## Authorship inequalities in IeDEA-SA